 Understand the Pinterest Algorithm and User Intent

 To use Pinterest effectively, you must understand that the platform behaves more like Google than Facebook or Instagram.
-Pinterest cares about three things: relevance, quality, and user engagement, principles that also apply to SEO for beginners.
+Pinterest cares about three things: relevance, quality, and user engagement, which are also core ideas behind writing blog posts that people actually finish.

 Pinterest tries to present the best possible result to each searcher.
 If you publish pins that clearly answer a question or provide a solution, Pinterest is far more likely to promote your content.